TabbyML/tabby/website/blog/2024-02-05-running-tabby-as-a-language-server/index.md

 tags: [editor integration]
 ---

-Excited to share that [Tabby Agent](https://github.com/tabbyml/tabby/tree/main/clients/tabby-agent/) now supports running as a [language server](https://microsoft.github.io/language-server-protocol/) 🎉.
+Excited to share that [Tabby Agent](https://github.com/tabbyml/tabby/tree/main/clients/tabby-agent/) now available on [npm](https://www.npmjs.com/package/tabby-agent) and supports running as a [language server](https://microsoft.github.io/language-server-protocol/) 🎉.
 This new feature provides a uniform protocol to easily integrate Tabby into different text editors.
 Let's dive deeper together to unfold the stories behind!

 ## What is Tabby Agent